raspberrypilearning/sweet-shop-reaction-game/README.md

 3. Click on the **paint new sprite** icon above the sprites palette and draw face with a mouth that is closed using the paint editor.
 When you are happy with your sprite click **OK**.

 4. Next with your newly painted sprite selected, click on the **Costumes tab**.
-Rename the costume to **face1** by clciking on the sprite name about the edit button and typing the new name.
+Rename the costume to **face1** by clicking on the sprite name followed by the edit button and typing the new name.

 5. Click the **copy** button to make an exact copy of the face.
 You will now have two identical faces on the costumes tab called face1 and face2.